KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nyc-transit by elaniobro](https://github.com/elaniobro/MMM-nyc-transit)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `lint.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish-github-packages.yml`: Replace it with v4.
-1. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
+4. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
+5. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v4.
-2. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
+6. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)